ZaneZaiontz/WeatherWatch/README.md

 __Radar Menu: (Issues loading Radar properly into the VDI machine)__

 * The radar view is the 2nd option on the top of the app and is an interactive radar map over the users selected city.
-* In the radar view you can see the weather conditions such as Wind, Rain, thunder, temperature in a time laspe in the coming days.
+* In the radar view you can see the weather conditions such as Wind, Rain, thunder, temperature in a time lapse in the coming days.

 __Detailed Weather Information Menu:__